 The truth is that an online course is not a live course, and should not attempt to be one.
 There are advantages to both, but they are different.
 An online course provides flexibility, convenience, cost-effectiveness, efficiency and self-paced learning.
 I found that one reduces the usefulness of an online course when one (1) tries to make it like a live course, or (2) adds too many distractions or silliness to it.
 But, as mentioned above, it is nice to have different options in the marketplace since learning styles may vary from student to student.

 For more information on my ScoreItUp online video and live courses, please go to Course Information and click the appropriate link.
 If you wish to enroll, you can email me or do so here.
 I hope to hear from you soon, and good luck!

 A warm thank-you to Cris H. for his recent 5-star Yelp review of ScoreItUp LSAT Prep!
 You can see Yelp reviews about ScoreItUp here.

 Thank you to former ScoreItUp student Sonja J. for her recent 5-star yelp review of ScoreItUp LSAT Pre.
 Very much appreciated, Sonja!
 You can see yelp review of ScoreItUp LSAT Prep here.

-Most ScoreItUp students are college students or recent college graduates.
-Students who have been out of college for awhile may wonder if ScoreItUp is also right for them.
-To help answer that question, a complete and independently verifiable set of course evaluations is printed below.
+Most of my ScoreItUp students are college students or recent college graduates.
+Students who have been out of college for awhile may wonder if my course is also right for them.
+To help answer that question, a complete and independently verifiable set of course evaluations from students who took a LSAT Prep course with me, and who typically have been out of college for many years, is printed below.
 Continue reading